tftf10/stairstringers/index.md

 The bottom rise is adjusted to account for tread thickness and flooring thickness.

 ## Notes
 If you use the rise to calculate your stairs there will be a remainder due to rounding to account for.
 This is shown as (REM: ) next to the rise value.
-For example a REM of -1/2 means you need to deduct -1/2 from the rises over the length of the stringer. **You do not need to do this if using the generated marks.**
+For example a REM of -1/2 means you need add 1/2 to the rises over the length of the stringer. **You do not need to do this if using the generated marks.**